sayed200350/MonthlyQuran/docs/USER_GUIDE.md

 1. Click the checkbox on a task card to mark it complete
 2. The card will show a checkmark and gray out
 3. Click again to unmark if you made a mistake

+### Reading Quran Text

+When you're online and tracking by pages:
+- Click the **book icon** on any task card to open a reading modal
+- The modal displays the Quran text for that page
+- Each verse (ayah) is shown separately with its number
+- Text uses the Scheherazade New font for proper Arabic rendering
+- The modal can be closed by clicking the close button or clicking outside

 ### Task Sorting